Trump asks Supreme Court to intervene in Mar-a-Lago dispute

 The FBI says it seized roughly 11,000 documents, including about 100 with classification markings, during its search.
 The Trump team asked a judge in Florida, Aileen Cannon, to appoint a special master to do an independent review of the records.

 Cannon subsequently assigned a veteran Brooklyn judge, Raymond Dearie, to review the records and segregate those that may be protected by claims of attorney-client privilege and executive privilege.
+She also barred the FBI from being able to use the classified documents as part of its criminal investigation.

-The Justice Department objected to Dearie’s ability to review the classified records, prompting the 11th Circuit to side with the department.
+The Justice Department appealed, prompting the 11th Circuit to lift Cannon’s hold on investigators’ ability to scrutinize the classified records.
+The appeals court also ruled that the department did not have to provide Dearie with access to the classified records.

 Follow Eric Tucker on Twitter at http://www.twitter/etuckerAP